What Exactly Are Trams? A Simple Explanation

 Historic yellow tram in old city of Lisbon, Portugal

-Let’s go into a little history when discussing what are trams.
+Let’s go into a little history when discussing what trams are.
 Trams, streetcars, and trolley systems have a long history dating back to the early 1900s.

 It can be separated into numerous periods based on the primary power source.